alephium/www/src/content/blog/2022-04-12_Alephium-partners-with-Cetacean-Capital-83cf2fbea8a1/index.md

 description: 'Lausanne, Switzerland, April 12th, 2022 — Alephium, an innovative Layer 1 blockchain announces Cetacean Capital as a new strategic partner…'
 ---

-Lausanne, Switzerland, April 12th, 2022 — Alephium, an innovative Layer 1 blockchain announces Cetacean Capital as a new strategic partner…

----

 ### **Alephium partners with Cetacean Capital**

 #### _Lausanne, Switzerland,_ April 12th, 2022* — Alephium, an innovative Layer 1 blockchain announces* <a href="https://cetacean.capital/" class="markup--anchor markup--h4-anchor" data-href="https://cetacean.capital/" rel="noopener" target="_blank"><em>Cetacean Capital</em></a> _as a new strategic partner, a huge win for Alephium’s ecosystem._